|

 period the players did not wear helmets, though some players did wear

-In 1890 all the players wore the purple and gold caps.
+black sombrero!
+By 1890 all the players wore purple and

 PANTS: In 1889 and 1890